konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ cut -c 1-10

-The tool `cut` can be very useful to extract certain columns form CSV (comma/character separated file).
+The tool `cut` can be very useful to extract certain columns from CSV files (comma/character separated).
 Have a look at the content of the file `genes.csv`.
 You see that is has different columns that are tabular separated.
 You can extract selected column with `cut`: